-It’s the middle of summer and the temperature outside is regularly over 90 degrees.
+It’s summertime, and the temperature outside is now more or less regularly over 90 degrees.
 Prime time for dehydration.
 If where you live also happens to be humid, then you’ve just moved into the dehydration fast lane.
-And for all of you who exercise outdoors – biking, running, hiking, boot camp – you’re basically driving a Ferrari on the autobahn to dehydrationland.
+And for all of you who exercise outdoors – biking, running, hiking, boot camp – you’re basically driving a Ferrari on the autobahn to dehydration-land.
 You’ve heard the tips a million times, but they’re important enough that they bear repeating:

 - Drink often (water and decaf tea)